 Mr. Katz’s engagements with Guidepost Solutions include:

-- Currently serving as a key member of the leadership team monitoring a major automobile manufacturer in connection with its deferred prosecution agreement with the U.S. Department of Justice;
+- Served as a key member of the leadership team monitoring a major automobile manufacturer in connection with its deferred prosecution agreement with the U.S. Department of Justice;

-- Participating as a member of the leadership team monitoring a foreign financial institution which has been sanctioned by New York regulators for anti-money laundering and sanctions violations; and
+- Participated as a member of the leadership team monitoring a foreign financial institution which has been sanctioned by New York regulators for anti-money laundering and sanctions violations; and

 - Engaged as the Independent Consultant as part of a U.S. Securities and Exchange Commission settlement with a registered transfer agent to conduct a comprehensive review of its policies and procedures and to recommend corrective measures.